openmultiplayer/web/docs/awesome.md

 - **[Discord Connector](https://github.com/maddinat0r/samp-discord-connector)** - Making bot easily within your scripts.
 - **[pawn-chrono](https://github.com/Southclaws/pawn-chrono)** - A modern Pawn library for working with dates and times.
 - **[pawn-requests](https://github.com/Southclaws/pawn-requests)** - Provides an API for interacting with HTTP(S) APIs with support for text and JSON data types.
-- **[samp-FileManager](https://github.com/JaTochNietDan/SA-MP-FileManager)** - allows you to manage files and folders from root folder (not limited to the scriptfiles server directory with this plugin).
+- **[samp-FileManager](https://github.com/JaTochNietDan/SA-MP-FileManager)** - Allows you to manage files and folders from root folder (not limited to the scriptfiles server directory with this plugin).
-- **[PawnPlus](https://github.com/IllidanS4/PawnPlus)** - extends the possibilities of the Pawn scripting language with new constructs, data types, and programming techniques.
+- **[PawnPlus](https://github.com/IllidanS4/PawnPlus)** - Extends the possibilities of the Pawn scripting language with new constructs, data types, and programming techniques.
 - **[YSF](https://github.com/IllidanS4/YSF)** - A Plugin whose purpose is to pull out maximum possibilities from the server, mainly with memory editing and hooking.
 - **[Pawn.Regex](https://github.com/katursis/Pawn.Regex)** - Adds support for regular expressions in Pawn.
 - **[Pawn.Raknet](https://github.com/katursis/Pawn.RakNet)** -  Allows you to analyze RakNet traffic.